|Nutritional Guidelines (per serving)|

-Is it a salsa, or is it a guacamole?
+Is it a salsa, or is it guacamole?
 Actually, it’s both, since the word guacamole basically just means “avocado sauce.”
-The fresh tartness of the vegetables in this Avocado Salsa combine with the creaminess of the avocado to create a wonderful dressing for a large number of savory dishes.
+The fresh tartness of the vegetables in this Avocado Salsa combine with the creaminess of the avocado to create a wonderful and low-carb dressing for a large number of savory dishes.
 Serve it with plain grilled or roasted beef, chicken, or pork; use it as a dip with tortilla chips (totopos); or enjoy it the way it is most often used in Mexico, as an unsurpassable sauce spooned onto hot tacos.

 - 2 avocados (ripe)